Lightning-AI/pytorch-lightning/docs/source-app/levels/basic/lightning_in_15_minutes.rst

 *************
 Why Lightning
 *************
-Lightning provides a thin API that simply **organizes Python code** to unlock modularity so you can build full stack AI applications ⚡ Lightning fast ⚡.
+Lightning provides a thin API that minimally **organizes Python code** to unlock modularity so you can build full stack AI applications ⚡ Lightning fast ⚡.

 A 1-hour investment to learn the minimal Lightning API will save you 100s of hours of learning about kubernetes, fault-tolerance, distributed programming, etc...